The Passion (Netherlands): , Amsterdam

+This version was held on 31 March 2018 in De Bijlmer.
+3,1 million people watched the event live on their televisions and another 15,000 to 20,000 people attended it.

-2019, Dordrecht
+, Dordrecht

 The ninth edition of The Passion was held on April 18 of 2019 in Dordrecht.
 More than 20.000 spectators were there to see Edwin Jonkers, Edsilia Rombley and many more act and sing.

-2020, Hilversum (Cancelled)
+, Hilversum (Cancelled)

 Due to the coronavirus pandemic, The Passion of 2020 was cancelled.
 It was supposed to be held in Roermond.

 The organization looked for an alternative in mid-March, such as a performance without an audience.
 A television broadcast was chosen that mainly looked back on previous editions.
 Presenter Johnny de Mol told the Easter story live from the Media Park in Hilversum, including fragments of performances from previous years.
 Anne-Mar Zwart presented the "procession" next to a stationary cross.
 Viewers could digitally "follow" and send messages and videos.
 The program was entitled 10 years of The Passion: 'Now give me your fear'.

-2021, Roermond
+, Roermond

 The eleventh edition of The Passion was held on a stage at Munsterplein on 1 April 2021 in Roermond.
 Because of the ongoing coronavirus pandemic, this edition was held without an audience.

 More than 2.5 million people watched the live broadcast on Thursday evening.
 334 thousand people watched the broadcast in the following week.

-2022, Doetinchem
+, Doetinchem

 The twelfth edition of The Passion was held in Doetinchem on 14 April 2022.
 Once more, this edition was held without an audience.
 This edition introduced the role of Mary Magdalene.

-2023, Harlingen
+, Harlingen

-The thirteenth edition of The Passion is scheduled to be held in Harlingen on 6 April 2023.
+The thirteenth edition of The Passion was held in Harlingen on 6 April 2023.
+Thousands of spectators attended in person, and nearly 2.5 million viewers watched the broadcast on television.
+An additional 45,000 people watched the broadcast online.

+, Zeist

+The fourteenth edition of The Passion was held in Zeist on 28 March 2024.
+Almost 2.5 million viewers watched this version of The Passion.

+, Terneuzen

+The fifteenth edition of The Passion was held in Terneuzen on 15 April 2025.
+About 5,000 people attended the event and more than 2 million watched the broadcast online.

+2026, Dwingeloo

+On 2 April 2026 The Passion is set to take place in Dwingeloo.
+The cast is yet to be announced.